Marvel Scenes That Went Too Far

 Howard and Beverly's intimate scene in Howard the Duck

-Sometimes, superheroes need to take time off from punching villains and saving cats from trees to engage in more intimate affairs with the people they love.
+Sometimes, superheroes need to take time off from punching villains and saving cats in trees to engage in more intimate affairs with the people they love.
 After all, even spandex-clad crusaders have a love life.
 Certain superhero movies, like "Iron Man" or "The Incredible Hulk," have explored the bedroom lives of their titular superheroes, but none have been as creepy about it as "Howard the Duck."
-Sex is a surprisingly common element in this PG-rated film, including Howard's brief stint working at a sauna full of human beings who can't keep their hands off each other.
+Intimacy is a surprisingly common element in this PG-rated film, including Howard's brief stint working at a sauna full of human beings who can't keep their hands off each other.
 The film's fixation reaches its zenith of discomfort in a scene where the film's titular fowl gets cozy with a human woman.

 The scene itself depicts Beverly (Lea Thompson) and Howard in bed together, with the former character engaging in sensual foreplay with the otherworldly fowl.
 At one point, Beverly purrs about Howard's irresistible "animal magnetism," causing a group of feathers on Howard's head to stand up.
 A visual metaphor for erections is not what you normally expect to see in a superhero movie.
 Though Beverly is meant to be joshing with Howard (to a degree), the close connection between the two characters still makes this an incredibly awkward scene to sit through.
-It wouldn't necessarily be a bad idea for more superhero movies to be conscious of sex, but not like this.
+It wouldn't necessarily be a bad idea for more superhero movies to be conscious of intimacy, but not like this.
 Anything but this.

 Spider-stalking in The Amazing Spider-Man 2